mateonunez/ait/packages/gateway/README.md

 ## Overview

 The Gateway module provides a unified API for external platforms via OAuth 2.0.
-It integrates with the [Connectors](../connectors/README.md) package to handle authentication and data access for GitHub, Linear, Spotify, and X.
+It integrates with the [Connectors](../connectors/README.md) package to handle authentication and data access for GitHub, Linear, Spotify, X, Notion, Slack, and Google (Calendar, YouTube, Contacts, Photos).

 ## Quick Start